carlsmith/coffeeshop/scripts/main.coffee.md

             if editor.getCopyText() then editor.blockOutdent()
             else $descriptionDiv.focus()

+This API function executes the currently selected text, or the whole content if nothing is selected, using the cosh key as the file name.
+It supports Literate CoffeeScript files.

     editor.run = ->

         source = editor.getCopyText() or editor.getValue()
         cosh.execute source, currentFile.coshKey

+This API function renders the currently selected text, or the whole content if nothing is selected, to the board as Markdown.

     editor.render = ->

         source = editor.getCopyText() or editor.getValue()
         append source.compile "md"

+This API function opens a chit in the editor.
+It's available globally too as `edit`.

     editor.edit = (target) ->